 Step in to a man-made ice cave in Langjokull Glacier.
 This journey starts at the roots of this enormous glacier, the second largest in Iceland and takes you on a guided tour in a monster truck to the entrance of the ice cave.
 This is a once in a lifetime opportunity to walk inside Iceland's second largest glacier!

 Explore the second largest glacier in Iceland from the inside.
-The man-made tunnel in Langjökull glacier is a quite unique place to visit and the drive over the very scenic.
-The ice cave has a built in church and the layers of the ice tell you an interesting history.
+The man-made tunnel in Langjökull glacier is a quite unique place to visit and the drive over is very scenic.
+The ice cave has a built-in church and the layers of the ice tell you an interesting history.
 This is the perfect way to take in the strong natural power Iceland possesses.